 Bash Scripting is a powerful and versatile language that every pen tester and red teamer should have in their arsenal.
 With its support for variables, operators, control structures, and functions, Bash makes it easy to automate tasks, manipulate data, and exploit vulnerabilities.

-Whether you’re a seasoned hacker or just starting, mastering Bash Scripting Language is essential for success in pen testing and red teaming.
-So what are you waiting for?
-Start coding!
+Whether you’re a seasoned hacker or just starting out, mastering Bash scripting is essential for success in red teaming and pen testing—so get scripting!